 Muscles of the hand

-- Get familiar with the main functions of the muscles of the hand
+- Understand the main functions of the muscles of the hand.

 To start learning about these muscles and their characteristics, watch the following video.